 - Avoid isolated neighborhoods at night

-One of the most critical questions we see every year is: โIs it safe for women to travel here alone?โ The answer depends on the destination, but in general, solo female travelers are safer today than ever before thanks to better information, more digital tools, and stronger travel communities.
+One of the most critical questions we see every year is: “Is it safe for women to travel here alone?”
+The answer depends on where you are going.
+In general, solo female travelers are safer now than ever.
+This is due to better information, more digital tools, and stronger travel communities.

-In the Global Tourist Safety Index 2025, destinations are evaluated not only on general crime statistics but also on how comfortable and respected solo female travelers typically feel in each place.
+In the Global Tourist Safety Index 2026, destinations are rated on crime rates.
+They also consider how safe and respected solo female travelers feel in each location.
 Some cities stand out as especially friendly and low-stress for women traveling alone:

 - Dubai, Abu Dhabi, and Doha are highly regulated, with strict laws that strongly discourage harassment and street crime.

-No matter where you go, a few common-sense strategies make a huge difference: choose central, well-reviewed accommodation; avoid walking alone through unlit areas late at night; be cautious with alcohol when youโre by yourself; and trust your instincts.
+No matter where you go, some simple strategies can help a lot.
+Choose a centrally located place to stay with good reviews.
+Avoid walking alone in dark areas at night.
+Be careful with alcohol when you are by yourself.
+Always trust your instincts.
 If an area, bar, or person makes you feel uncomfortable, leave quickly and without hesitation.

 Many cities feel completely different during the day and at night.
 For tourists, nightlife areas can be either the highlight of a trip or the place where most problems occur.
-The Night Safety Index in this guide looks at how comfortable it is to walk around after dark, how well-lit and busy central neighborhoods are, and how common alcohol-related incidents and theft are in nightlife districts.
+The Night Safety Index in this guide shows how safe it is to walk around at night.
+It looks at how well-lit and busy central neighborhoods are.
+It also checks how often alcohol-related incidents and theft happen in nightlife areas.

 Generally speaking, cities like Dubai, Singapore, Vienna, Tokyo, and Reykjavik are among the safest in the world after sunset.
 You can walk around in central areas long after midnight and still feel comfortable.
-In contrast, some destinations require extra care late at night, especially around club streets, red-light districts, and transport hubs.
+Some places need extra caution at night.
+This is especially true near club streets, red-light districts, and transport hubs.

 Across all regions, the same patterns appear over and over: